Lake Farmington is open for boating, swimming, fishing, and camping. The Beach portion of the lake is not open at this time.

 Lake Farmington, Main Street/NM 516, Farmington, NM

 The Beach at Lake Farmington has quickly become the top summer watering hole in the Four Corners region.
-Popular with local and regional families, The Beach offers an inflatable water playground, groomed sandy beaches and is patroled by lifeguards.
+Popular with local and regional families, The Beach offers an inflatable water playground, groomed sandy beaches, and is patrolled by lifeguards.
 Designated swimming lanes are also available for laps.
-Kayaks, paddle boards, water vests and fishing kayaks are available for rent onsite.
+Kayaks, paddleboards, water vests, and fishing kayaks are available for rent onsite.

-The Beach will open Saturday, May 25, 2019.
-Hours are 12:00 to 6:00pm, seven days a week through August 11, 2019.
-August 12 - September 1, 2019 The Beach will be open only on Saturdays and Sundays.
-The last day of the season will be Labor Day Monday, September 2, 2019.
+The Beach hours are 12:00 to 6:00 pm, seven days a week through mid-August and only on Saturdays and Sundays through Labor Day weekend.
 There is no entrance fee for The Beach, once the daily or seasonal lake access fee is paid.

-The daily or seasonal fee will be collected at the main entrance from 6:00am to 10:00pm.
+The daily or seasonal fee will be collected at the main entrance from 6:00 am to 10:00 pm.
 Access after hours must be paid via the self-pay station.
-You may purchase season passes at the Lake Farmington Main Entrance, Farmington Aquatic Center or the Farmington Museum.
-For additional information on the lake access fee visit the City of Farmington website.
+You may purchase season passes at the Lake Farmington Main Entrance, Farmington Aquatic Center, or the Farmington Museum & Visitor Center.
+For additional information on the lake access fee, visit the City of Farmington website.

 Beyond The Beach, Lake Farmington is a popular fishing and boating spot, year-round.
-Species in the 250-acre lake include rainbow trout, largemouth bass, catfish and even pike.
-The lake is open to the public from 6:00am to 10:00pm.
+Species in the 250-acre lake include rainbow trout, largemouth bass, catfish, and even pike.
+The lake is open to the public from 6:00 am to 10:00 pm.
 Night fishing is also allowed at Lake Farmington.
-To fish at the lake after the standard operating hours (6:00am to 10:00pm) the $5 lake access fee must be paid before gates close at 10:00pm.

 Lake Farmington also features a 21-site dry campground.
-Facilities are open year-round and include vault toilet, fire rings, grills and picnic tables.
-Campsites are available on first come, first serve basis.
-Visit Fmtn.org for additional information or call Farmington Parks, Recreation & Cultural Affairs at (505) 599-1197.
+Facilities are open year-round and include vault toilets, fire rings, grills, and picnic tables.
+Campsites are available on a first-come, first-serve basis.
+Visit Fmtn.org for additional information, or call Farmington Parks, Recreation & Cultural Affairs at (505) 599-1197.

 $10 per night fee, this includes the lake access fee for 1 vehicle